When a Child Gets Their Own Attorney

 The court may appoint an attorney to represent the interests of a minor or dependent child with respect to the child's support, custody and parenting time.
 The court may enter an order for costs, fees and disbursements in favor of the child's attorney.
 The order may be made against either or both parents.

-A.R.S. § 25-321This is distinct from a guardian ad litem, who typically investigates and makes recommendations to the court.
-The scope of the appointed attorney's role depends on the court's direction and the specific circumstances of the case.
+A.R.S. § 25-321This role differs from a guardian ad litem, who investigates and makes recommendations to the court.
+Under Arizona family law rules, the appointed attorney's scope depends on the court's direction and case details.

 Who Pays for the Child's Attorney